-To facilitate effective business operations and to maintain consistency in its risk management process of risk identification, measurement, management, monitoring and reporting, the Company has identified material risks to which its general insurance product offerings are exposed.
+To facilitate effective business operations and to maintain consistency in its risk management process of risk identification, measurement, management, monitoring and reporting, the Company has identified material risks to which it is exposed.
+These risks are recorded on the Company's Risk Register and reviewed on at least an annual basis.

 For each material risk, the Company has described the various mitigation controls and risk treatment to minimise or reduce the risk exposure arising.

-The category of the material risks to which the company is exposed include the following:
+The material risks to which the company is exposed include the following:

 - Underwriting risk

 - Market risk

 - o Currency risk

 - o Interest rate risk

-- o Equity price risk
+- Equity price risk

 - Credit risk

 - Concentration of credit risk

 - Liquidity risk

 - Operational risk